crealoz/tutorials/docs/README.md

-This repository contains the tutorials created by SIA Crealoz.
+This website provide the tutorials for developers at SIA Crealoz.

-Push is forbidden to the master branch.
-Therefore, you need to create your own branch or fork the repository to be able to do any modification.

 # HTML / CSS / JavaScript